-- Welcome new customers, while recognising an existing customer’s loyalty.
+- Welcome new customers, while recognizing an existing customer’s loyalty.

 - Don’t waste a viewer’s time by selling them on an additional service that they already have.

-- Optimise their information, guidance and next steps based on their past behavior and CRM data.
+- Optimize their information, guidance and next steps based on their past behavior and CRM data.

-These are just some of the countless ways that the scenes shown within the video can be personalised to each and every viewer.
+These are just some of the countless ways that the scenes shown within the video can be personalized to each and every viewer.

 In the below examples you can see how American Airlines showed travelers clips from their top destination cities:

-Our Personalised Video software is programmed so it knows to show only relevant scenes to each viewer.
+Our Personalized Video software is programmed so it knows to show only relevant scenes to each viewer.